marcransome/MRBrew/README.md

     ...
 }
 ```
-The constants referenced in the above snippet are part of the `MRBrewOperationType` enumerated type (see `MRBrewOperation.h`) and can be used to determine the type of operation received by your delegate methods.
+The constants referenced in the above snippet can be found in the `MRBrewConstants.h` header file and used to determine the type of operation received by your delegate methods.
+Import this header in your delegate implementation if you plan to use these constants.

 Operations can be cancelled using one of the following `MRBrew` class methods: